irahulcse/A-Complete-Guide-To-Flutter/README.md

 #### 004 - Sound_View_App_Flutter:
 **Deployed Link [:point_right:](https://irahulcse.github.io/Sound_View_App_Flutter/#/)**
-**Source Code Of Project [:point_right:](https://github.com/irahulcse/Sound_View_App_Flutter)** Sound View App Flutter is the project in which I had integerated the Audio Player which can be further used to the click on the Emoji Icon.
+**Source Code Of Project [:point_right:](https://github.com/irahulcse/Sound_View_App_Flutter)** Sound View App Flutter is the project in which I had integerated the Audio Player which can be further used to the click on the Emoji Icon's.

 It is a basic project which is used to play the .mp3 files.